Tag Archives: Leadership

 Your ministry happens brick by brick.
 You can only build with one rock at a time.
 But your labor is not wasted or fruitless.
 Rather, God is building new realities you can only glimpse in your ministry to-do list.
 Don’t grow weary in doing what is right: if you do not give up, you will get to see the effects of your labor.

-Elizabeth Moyer ~ The Unity of the Faith: Gifts of Congregational Authenticity
+The Unity of the Faith: Gifts of Congregational Authenticity by Elizabeth Moyer

 If I agree that the gifts described in Ephesians 4:11 emphasize living outside of the church’s internal life, I must accept responsibility for my gifting.
 What does this text say?